Donald Winkler: Film career

 Winkler has been an independent filmmaker since leaving the National Film Board where he worked as a documentary film director and writer from 1967 to 1995.
 His films primarily deal with the arts and culture in Canada.
 He wrote and directed a number of films that look into the lives of Canadian playwrights, writers and musicians such as Irving Layton, F. R. Scott, P. K. Page, Al Purdy, Earle Birney, Ralph Gustafson and Tomson Highway.
 In the year 2005, he entered his three films: Moshe Safdie: The Power of Architecture, The Pines of Emily Carr and The Colour of Memory: Conversations with Guido Molinari into the International Festival of Films on Art in Montreal.

+In 1993, his documentary film Breaking a Leg: Robert Lepage and the Echo Project was a Genie Award nominee for Best Short Documentary at the 14th Genie Awards.

 Translation

 Winkler first began translating Quebec literature in the late 1980s.
 Although he never studied translation, he has since translated over 25 works including novels, poetry and essays.
 He is a member of the Literary Translators' Association of Canada.
 Carmine Starnino describes Winkler as "one of [Canada's] most gifted and highly decorated practitioners."
 Winkler describes the process of translation as "a constant quest for perfect pitch" and a "sophisticated word game".
-A successful translation, in his words, gives readers "some sense of what it’s like to be in another culture’s skin".
+A successful translation, in his words, gives readers "some sense of what it's like to be in another culture's skin".
 His translations have been described as "seamless" and "wonderful".
 Sheila Fischman, his spouse, is also an award-winning translator.
 He describes her as the "doyenne of Canadian literary translation".